-Propanc Biopharma, Inc. (the "Company," "we," "us," "our") was originally incorporated in Melbourne, Victoria Australia on October 15, 2007 as Propanc PTY LTD, and continues to be based in Camberwell, Victoria Australia.
+The Company was originally incorporated in Melbourne, Victoria Australia on October 15, 2007 as Propanc PTY LTD, and continues to be based in Camberwell, Victoria Australia.
 Since its inception, substantially all of the operations of the Company have been focused on the development of new cancer treatments targeting high-risk patients, particularly cancer survivors, who need a follow-up, non-toxic, long-term therapy designed to prevent the cancer from returning and spreading.
 The Company anticipates establishing global markets for its technologies.
-Our lead product candidate, which we refer to as PRP, is an enhanced pro-enzyme formulation designed to enhance the anti-cancer effects of multiple enzymes acting synergistically.
+Our lead product candidate, which we refer to as PRP, is an enhanced pro-enzyme formulation designed to enhance the anticancer effects of multiple enzymes acting synergistically.
 PRP is currently in the preclinical phase of development.

 On November 23, 2010, the Company was incorporated in the state of Delaware as Propanc Health Group Corporation.
-In January 2011, to reorganize the Company, we acquired all of the outstanding shares of Propanc PTY LTD on a one-for-one basis making it a wholly-owned subsidiary.
+In January 2011, to reorganize the Company, we acquired all of the outstanding shares of Propanc PTY LTD on a one-for-one basis and Propanc PTY LTD became our wholly-owned subsidiary.

-Effective April 20, 2017, the Company changed its name to "Propanc Biopharma, Inc." to better reflect our current stage of growth and development.
+Effective April 20, 2017, the Company changed its name to "Propanc Biopharma, Inc." to better reflect its current stage of operations and development.